developer-zebra/developer-zebra-site/src/datawedge/6-5/guide/api/setdisabledapplist/index.md

 Introduced in DataWedge 6.5.

-Used to add, remove or update an item on list of apps and activities that are blocked from using DataWedge.
+Used to add, remove or update an item on the Disabled App List, the list of apps and activities that are blocked from using DataWedge.
 Contains [nested bundles](../overview/#nestedbundles).
 This API also can be used by an app to prevent the app itself from using DataWedge.

 ### Function Prototype